 Provides requesting physician with results of assessment and disposition plan.

 Interview patient and performs psychosocial assessment, mental status examination and past psychiatric history

 Contacts family or any collateral informants necessary to provide information necessary to complete an assessment

 Formulates an appropriate treatment/disposition plan for patient.

 Coordinate care for patients to achieve clinical and organizational outcomes.
 Uses advanced clinical and theoretical knowledge to identify acute and/or chronic health problems through a comprehensive, age appropriate assessment of patients using skills in taking medical histories, screening, physical examinations, ordering diagnostic tests, making tentative diagnoses, prescribing appropriate medications and treatments.
 Provides evidence-based care and provides patient education for self-care chronic disease management.

 Effectively uses resources.
-Prioritizes and organizes work to meet the changing priorities of Howard County General Hospital.
+Prioritizes and organizes work to meet the changing priorities of Sibley Memorial Hospital.
 Provides guidance and direction to other staff where applicable to promote quality improvement/patient safety projects.

 Works collaboratively with medical and surgical consultants.
 Strive to meet and/or exceed established productivity targets for services provided.

 Complete notes within the EPIC electronic medical record system on the day of visit and discharge summaries on the day of discharge for effective communication with primary care providers, medical consultants and informal care providers.